aksommerville/spellingbee/README.md

 - - - - Alternative: Prevent committing invalid words.
 - - - [ ] (E) Show potential score when staging.
 - - - [ ] (E) Show foe's upcoming score as he searches.
-- - - [x] (E) What if we made a separate "pidgin" dictionary, a subset of the main dictionary with only well-known words?
-- - - - The hard part is the filtering, there's 57000 words here.
-Time yourself on the first 1000, up to TAD.
-2008..2028. ...eliminated about 400/1000.
-- - - - Figure about 20 hours of deleting words to finish that... is it worth it? ...yes
-- - - - 2024-11-09: I'm thru the 5-letter B words now.
-If we do just one letter a day, there's 76 left.
-Big but doable.
-- - - - [x] Also, once that's done, eliminate anagrams.
-No sense having both BANE and BEAN, so pick the prettier.
-- - - - I'm cutting pidgin off at 6 letters.
-Foes that can play 7-letter words should also use the full dictionary.
-And it cuts the effort almost in half.
 - [ ] Sound effects.
 - [ ] Music.
 - - [ ] 2-player mode.